How to save dictionaries through numpy.save()?

 Let us understand with the help of an example,

-Python code to save dictionaries through numpy.save()
+Python program to save dictionaries through numpy.save()

 # Import numpy